 Nonetheless, everything with an advantage always has a corresponding disadvantage in a way, and the same is true for the “life-saving” hand warmers.
 This will be the topic of our discourse today, especially as it concerns our kids.

 What are hand warmers?

 Hand warmers are small thermal pads that produce heat to warm cold hands when held.
-Depending on their mode of releasing heat and the chemical contents having the heat-releasing reaction, they could be reusable or disposable.
-In addition, there are battery-activated hand warmers that may last for many hours.
+They could be reusable or disposable depending on their release mode and the chemical contents having the heat-releasing reaction.
+In addition, there are battery-activated hand warmers that may last many hours.

-Now, there is no argument against the comforting advantages of hand warmers especially given that the winter cold has the tendency to bite deep, even through your gloves and the likes, and something extra might be needed to keep your palms warm.
+Now, there is no argument against the comforting advantages of hand warmers, especially given that the winter cold has the tendency to bite deep, even through your gloves and the like, and something extra might be needed to keep your palms warm.

 However, we are not oblivious to the hazards and accidents that may occur from misusing this cold-weather gear, especially in kids.

 The potential health hazards of hand warmers for your kids

 Kids can be very curious and inquisitive.
 They might be driven by their inquisitive nature to see, taste, or feel the contents of the hand warmers, which in most cases, end up in unfortunate events.
 The two most reoccurring health dangers of hand warmers include: